MoaidHathot/Dumpify/README.md

 * Add configuration for formatting Anonymous Objects type names
 * Text renderer
 * Better rendering of Delegates
-* Add the option to write type names as a seperate column in tables
 * Write the `Count` values of dictionaries and IEnumerables in the name, e.g `Dictionary<string, string>(3)`
 * Add an option to limit how many elements to render for collections and arrays.
-* **consider** changing the default color scheme to VsCode's
+* **consider** changing the default color scheme to VSCode's
 * Documentation
+* Consider changing the style/view of ObjectDescriptors without properties (currently empty table)

 # To do
 * Live outputs
 * Add custom rendering for more types:
     - Exceptions, AggregateExceptions, etc...
 * Rethink Generators caching keys
+* Ditch `ObjectIdGenerator` and create a custom, modern implementation
 * Consider using Max Depth for Descriptors
 * Refactor Renderers and make it better extendable
 * Add more renderers